It's Also About Trust and Perception in Marketplace

 The Boring Question and Boring Answer

-“Why does your organization need a planned giving program?”
+“Why does your organization need a planned giving program?
+Is planned giving important?”

 Most marketing communications over-use (over-abuse) this answer: Planned giving is invaluable to an establishment’s financial health… blah, blah … largest inter-generational wealth transfer … blah, blah … over $30 trillion will pass from Baby Boomers … blah, blah.
 Enough already.